Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "I kinda doubt that’s ever going away."

 "So long as it’s kept to an authentic minimum.
 You’re not expected to be perfect, my boy.
-Just… civilized."
+Just... civilized."
 Rockefeller flashed his smile again.

 "I can do that."